 Instead, there are multiple ways to take advantage of profits from real estate.

-One really cool way to get started is through an online service called Rich Uncles.
-This service lets you invest in something called a real-estate investment trust (REIT), which operates as a stock.
+One really cool way to get started is through an online service called Streitwise.
+This service lets you invest in something called a real estate investment trust (REIT), which operates as a stock.

-You can get in on a Rich Uncles REIT for as little as $5.
+You can start investing in commercial real estate with as little as $1,000.
 But note that these are long-term investments.
 They may not be a good idea if you need cash quick.

 Safe Returns From CDs